GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/multiplayer-rules.md

 5. [Lasting effects or delayed effects](abilities-and-effects.md#3-effects) they created remain active for their specified duration.
 6. If they controlled the initiative counter, it returns to the center of the play area.
 7. The game continues with the remaining players.

+If multiple players would be eliminated simultaneously, they are eliminated in turn order, starting with the active player.

 {{< alert type="warning" >}}
 Eliminated players cannot be brought back into the game.
 Their base cannot be healed, and they cannot be affected by abilities.